 Both councils remain committed to encourage residents to reduce, reuse and recycle more of their waste.

-This marks a significant step in the councils' joint project to secure a long-term waste management solution for Derby and Derbyshire, ensuring efficiency, sustainability, and value for residents.
+This marked a significant step in the councils' joint project to secure a long-term waste management solution for Derby and Derbyshire, ensuring efficiency, sustainability, and value for residents.

-We'll keep you up-to-date with the latest developments throughout the project as the timelines are indicative and will be refined as progress is made.
+We'll keep you up-to-date with the latest developments throughout the project.